QuaCaTeam/quaca/docs/tutorials/newfeature.md

 #endif // PERMITTIVITY_H
 ```
 This is a so called abstract class, it is abstract because in front of all functions that are defined within the class you find the word `virtual` and at the end you find `=0`.
-This means that we do not know that the function in general actually does, which makes sense because we simply do not know what the specific permittivity is for now (i.e. how we model the permittivity).
+This means that we do not know what the function in general actually does, which makes sense because we simply do not know what the specific permittivity is for now (i.e. how we model the permittivity).
 All permittivities are children of this class, so they inherit from it and they have to implement the two functions `epsilon (double omega)` and `epsilon_omega (double omega)`.

 Every class also needs a so called constructor that basically defines the parameters of the class (in our case e.g. $\varepsilon_{\infty}$).